DongJoon-Lee/404/README.md

 What
 -----
-* We are going to make pamphlet, webpage to introduce "OpenSource"
+* We are going to make pamphlet, webpage to introduce "OpenSource".

 -------------------------